udhayk7/familyapp/README.md

 ## 🤝 Contributing

-This is a hackathon project built for rapid development and demonstration.
-The codebase is structured for:

-- **Modular Development** with clear separation of concerns
-- **Type Safety** throughout the application
-- **Scalable Architecture** ready for production deployment
-- **Integration Points** prepared for AI/ML features
+We welcome contributions to CareLoop!
+Please feel free to submit issues, feature requests, or pull requests.

 ## 📄 License

-This project is part of a hackathon submission and is intended for demonstration purposes.
+This project is licensed under the MIT License.

-## 📞 Support
+## 🙏 Acknowledgments

-For questions about this family caregiver portal or the broader Smart Medication Assistant platform, please refer to the documentation or contact the development team.
+Built with love for families caring for their senior loved ones.
+CareLoop bridges the gap between technology and compassionate care.

 ---

-**Built with ❤️ for senior health and family peace of mind.**
+**CareLoop** - *Connecting families through smart health care*

-# Eden Senior App - Phase 3
+# CareLoop Senior App - Phase 3

-A senior-friendly mobile application with voice assistance and medication reminders that works in conjunction with the Eden family dashboard.
+A senior-friendly mobile application with voice assistance and medication reminders that works in conjunction with the CareLoop family dashboard.

 ## Features